thundernixon/blog2017/src/pages/12-04-17-drawbot-for-beginners/index.md

 Not really.
 That’s thinking in HTML/CSS terms.
 It’s a higher-level of thinking.
 DrawBot is a bit more like painting things.
 PageBot does work more along those lines.
 A general coding principle is to avoid repeating yourself.

-Lecture about PageBot, from Petr van Blokland: https://www.youtube.com/watch?v=fPasHswCB8E
+Very interesting lecture about PageBot, from Petr van Blokland at ATypI 2017: https://www.youtube.com/watch?v=fPasHswCB8E

+# Thanks for reading!

+I'm typing into the void, so hopefully someone out there has enjoyed this.
+Did you actually read this post?
+Have you tried any of these examples in DrawBot yet?
+Would you like me to clean up my other notes to in follow-up posts?
+Let me know [on Twitter](https://twitter.com/thundernixon)!